 If your complexion is oily, you probably want to avoid cream and liquid formulas.
 They can make skin look sweaty and greasy.
 Instead, get your radiance from a powder, which also helps absorb excess oil as it gives skin luminosity.
 On the other hand, if your skin is on the dry side, skip the powder shimmer.
-It will only shine a spotlight on flaky skin—and who wants that?
-Opt for a cream or liquid product, which gives dry skin a fresh, hydrated look.
-What about stick formulas?
-These tend to have a creamy finish, so will also work well for those with normal to dry skin.
+Instead, opt for a cream or liquid product, which gives dry skin a fresh, hydrated look.
+Stick formulas tend to have a creamy finish, so will also work well for those with normal to dry skin.

 You’ve probably noticed that highlighters come in a lot of different tones: pale champagne pinks, rich golds and coppers.
 So, how do you choose?
 If you’re fair, choose an illuminator in a cool, icy tone such as silver or pale pink.
 If you go too dark or golden, the product will look like bronzer on your skin, not highlighter.
 If your skin is medium, try peach or rose golds.
-And if you have dark skin, choose one that’s deep gold, copper or bronze.
+And if you have deeper skin, choose one that’s deep gold, copper or bronze for major illumination.

 And Don’t Forget About Your Skin Texture, Too